For approved readers

 EmailRead inbox, draft replies in my voiceDaily review, drafting responses

-Meeting notes appPull transcripts after a callPost-call digest
+Meeting notes appPull transcripts after a callProcessing transcripts on demand

 Cloud driveRead documents shared with meResearch, due diligence